vive12345/Poodle-The-Programming-Language-/README.md

 ## 📋 Overview

-Poodle is a statically-typed programming language designed for educational purposes.
+Poodle is a statically-typed new programming language designed for it ease of use by combining the best features of C++, python and others .
 It features a clean syntax with support for variables, control structures, loops, and more.

 ## ✨ Features